GooseMooz/GooseMooz/README.md

 * 🌍  I'm based in Vancouver, BC
 * ✉️  You can contact me at [tza98@sfu.ca](mailto:tza98@sfu.ca)
-* 🚀  I'm currently working on C++ Blockchain Implementation
+* 🚀  I'm currently working on C++ Blockchain Implementation and Unity Stuff that doesn't show up here :P
 * 🧠  I'm learning Software Systems at SFU

 ### Skills